irace/irace.github.com/_posts/2019-02-08-graphql-and-the-end-of-shared-client-side-models.md

 There’s a lot to like about GraphQL – if you’re looking for a comprehensive overview, I’d recommend checking out [the official documentation](https://graphql.org/learn/).

 One advantage over traditional RESTful interfaces is that GraphQL servers vend strongly-typed schemas.
-These schemas can be programatically introspected, making your APIs self-documenting by default[^4].
+These schemas can be programmatically introspected, making your APIs self-documenting by default[^4].
 But this is an essay about client-side models, not avoiding stale documentation.

 With higher model specificity comes higher clarity and efficiency, the primary downside being the additional work involved to maintain a larger number of models.
 Let’s dig deeper into how code generation can mitigate this downside.